Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Details of numerical simulations

-Note that, in the Fock basis, $\Aop_u$ can be computed by multiplying the diagonal, sub-diagonal and sur-diagonal of position at most $N$ of $e^{i\eta_a \qop_a}$ by the corresponding Fourier coefficient of $u$; these diagonal decomposition can be computed efficiently as shown in~\cref{smsec:numerical_details}.
+Note that, in the Fock basis, $\Aop_u$ can be computed by multiplying the diagonal, sub-diagonal and sur-diagonal of index at most $N$ of $e^{i\eta_a \qop_a}$ by the corresponding Fourier coefficient of $u$; this diagonal decomposition can be computed efficiently as shown in~\cref{smsec:numerical_details}.

 All in all, we obtain

 that we can compute for the four control signals $u_0,\ldots, u_3$ corresponding to the four dissipators to engineer.
 Adding a resonant drive wherever required (to all Lindblad operators if we take the family $(\LL_k)_{0\leq k\leq 3}$, or only to the symmetric Lindblad operators if we take the family of symmetric and antisymmetric Lindblad operators $(\LL_{r,l})_{r\in\{q,p\}, \, l\in\{s,d\}}$ ), we get an effective Hamiltonian